 For charities to have a digital strategy is essential.
 So here are 7 reasons charities need a digital strategy.
 In 2017 the online fundraising news site UKfundraising stated the the charity digital skills report showed that 50% of charities did not have a digital strategy.
 Last year in a report from charity Finance Group and Eduserv, charity Times reported 80% of charity leaders needed to revisit their IT and digital strategy.

 The charity times article said “charity finance group chief executive, Caron Bradshaw said it is becoming increasingly noticeable that finance professionals are “leading on digital and IT because nearly every change a charity faces will have an impact on their risk profile, the business model and sustainability”.

-Why is it because most charities worry about finance that finance professionals are leading on everything. finance professionals need to lead and exemplify finance, not strategic planning, not digital, not marketing7 steps to a charity marketing strategy.
+Why is it because most charities worry about finance that finance professionals are leading on everything.
+Finance professionals need to lead and exemplify finance, not strategic planning, not digital, not marketing.

 I also come across charity email signatures that don’t clearly state the charity name, registration number, exempt status or any company registration and address.
 Why is that?
 Most likely because there is no IT/digital strategy and no one to understand the reasons why as a charity or not profit you should have a legal email signature.